Frequently Asked Questions: The Pawnbroker Education Act

 • CAPA Conventions: In-person sessions at annual CAPA conventions.
 The October 2025 convention will include eight hours of in-person education credit.

 • Online Portal: Convenient access to courses online.
-The initial online content will be available this Fall, with more courses to be added.
+Online content is available here: https://pba.ce21.com/.
+Check back often, more courses are being added!

 • Regular In-Person Seminars: Flexible options to participate in seminars held at various locations, with the first likely to be in Northern California in 2026.